kwonus/NUPhone/NUPhone.md

 On 23 May 2023, I had this short conversation with Bing:
 ![phone-embedding](./bing.png)

 I was rightly impressed with her response.
 Given her insight, let's also consider the value proposition of using phonemes for sounds-alike searching.
-We will not only look for ways ways to speed up similarity processing, but we will consciencely seek a design that provides a broader spectrum of results with high fidelity.
+We will not only look for ways ways to speed up similarity processing, but we will consciencely seek a design that provides a broad spectrum of results with high fidelity.

-This academic paper describes how phoneme embeddings and similarity measurements can be rolled-up into whole-token comparisons:

-https://arxiv.org/pdf/2109.14796.pdf   [<u>Phonetic Word Embeddings</u>, Rahul Sharma et al]
+The following academic paper describes how phoneme embeddings and similarity measurements can be rolled-up into whole-token comparisons: https://arxiv.org/pdf/2109.14796.pdf   [<u>Phonetic Word Embeddings</u>, Rahul Sharma et al]

-The paper, <u>Phonetic Word Embeddings</u> by Rahul Sharma et al, serves as a great foundation upon which to build fuzzy string comparison logic.
 There are two prevailing paradigms for fuzzy string comparisons: string-similarity metrics, and edit-distance metrics.
 Ratcliff/Obershelp (R/O) pattern recognition is an example of the former; Levenshtein distance is an example of the latter.
-I fundamentally prefer similarity metrics over distance metrics.
-However, the Levenshtein algorithm is more intuitively understood, and it is less CPU-intensive, when compared with Ratcliff/Obershelp.

 For whatever reason [perhaps CPU costs], Levenshtein distance seems to be the de facto standard for similarity assessment.
 Even this open-source effort by Microsoft Research favors Levenshtein: https://github.com/Microsoft/PhoneticMatching

-So given my affinity for similarity metrics over difference metrics, I am introducing the Heads & Tails (H&T) algorithm.
-Described herein, it can be characterized as a simplification of R/O. However, it was not conceived as a derivative of R/O (I discovered R/O, five or so years after my initial H/T implementation).
+I use a derivative of what I call Heads & Tails (H&T) processing.
+From the outside looking in, one might characterize H&T as a simplification of R/O. However, it was not conceived as a derivative of R/O (I discovered R/O, five or so years after my initial H&T implementation).
 Still, the similarity of H&T with R/O is notable.
-Under most use-cases, H&T should result in far fewer comparisons than R/O. I expect no degradation with it vis-à-vis R/O, when processing NUPhone representations of English tokens (I am less certain about other languages and orthographies).
-This document does not describe every difference between H&T and R/O, but it does identify some key differences.
+Under most use-cases, H&T should result in far fewer comparisons than R/O. This document does not describe every difference between H&T and R/O, but it does identify one minor difference.
 R/O considers the longest common substring (LCS) between two strings, in order to drive comparison logic.
-H&T simplifies this, by only considering two LCS candidates: the start of the two strings; and the end of the two strings.
-That minor change dramatically simplifies remainder-processing.
-Moreover, it reduces the frequency of character-by-character comparisons.
-Meanwhile, H&T implementations become substantially less complex than R/O implementations.
-Simplification, in turn, makes H&T derivatives more intuitive.
-To be clear, Levenshtein is easier to understand than R/O. Yet, H&T and Levenshtein are on a more level playing field.
-While the R/O algorithm demands recursive implementations and scoring accumulators, H&T can be implemented with iterative processing and simple += scoring.
+H&T simplifies this, by favoring LCS candidates on the head of the string and on the tail of the string.
+That minor change simplifies remainder-processing.

 This is my first public announcement of the H&T algorithm.
 I originally conceived of it in 2016, while in pursuit of a Masters in Computational Linguistics at the University of Washington.
 During my coursework, I was performing word alignment between bitexts using H&T. Specifically, I was aligning the words of an early French translation of the bible with the words of an early English version of the bible in conjunction with machine translation to align the bitexts.
-Without providing the full details here, suffice it to say that I quickly understood the merit of the H&T processing concept, even though it sat dormant until now.
-Interestingly, the academic paper, cited above, likewise ascribes merit to word endings [H&T prefers both beginnings and endings].
+I always knew I would come back to this processing concept, even though it has sat dormant until now.

-In this repo, I am tweaking my original H&T algorithm to generate NUPhone representation.
+In this repo, I am providing H&T implementation that generates NUPhone representations.
 There are a number freely available tabular resources for IPA and ARPAbet.
 These can easily be incorporated into a general-purpose English-to-NUPhone generator:

 1) [The 44 Phonemes in English (dyslexia-reading-well.com)](https://www.dyslexia-reading-well.com/44-phonemes-in-english.html)
 2) [ipa-dict/en_US.txt at master · open-dict-data/ipa-dict · GitHub](https://github.com/open-dict-data/ipa-dict/blob/master/data/en_US.txt)